-By having clear lines drawn either before or after the marriage ceremony, if you and your spouse ever separate or file for a divorce, the process will be much cleaner.
+By having clear lines drawn either before or after the marriage ceremony, if you and your spouse ever separate or file for a divorce, the process will be much smoother.

-There are several reasons why people opt for a prenuptial agreement.
-Some believe they can be more enforceable than postnuptial agreements because it is signed before the marriage when you and your partner are still independent with your own assets.
+A prenuptial agreement can often be more readily agreed upon than a postnuptial agreement because it is signed before the marriage when you and your partner are still independent with your own assets.
 Postnuptial agreements are a great option for couples going through big changes that wish to resolve major issues that may arise in the event of a separation or divorce.
 Our attorneys can work with you to tailor an agreement that best fits your situation.

 Do I Need a Prenup or a Postnup?

 Prenuptial and postnuptial agreements aren’t just for rich people.
 If you’re expecting to receive an inheritance, or if your partner has a lot of debt that will be entering the marriage, you might want to consider working with our team to create an agreement that the two of you can agree on.